Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

-In this subsection, we use the \emph{weak-coupling} gradients in Eq.~\eqref{eq:FI-grad-circular} to obtain an analytic prediction for how the optimal profiles $U(\zeta)$ and $w_0(\zeta)$ depend on the phase offset $\zeta$.
+In this subsection, we use the \emph{weak-coupling} gradients in Eq.~\eqref{eq:FI-grad-circular} to predict how the optimal profiles $U(\Delta z)$ and $w_0(\Delta z)$ depend on the phase offset $\Delta z$ under resource constraints.

-To visualize how the ``Hebbian'' decomposition (Sec.~\ref{subsec:hebbian-form}) manifests in the present traveling-wave setting, Figure~\ref{fig:pre-post_factors} plots the local \emph{postsynaptic} factor $C_{\mathrm{post}}(z,t)=\nu^0(z,t)\eta^0(z,t)$ and the effective \emph{presynaptic} factor $C_{\mathrm{pre}}^{Z}(t;z,\zeta)=f^{Z}(t;z,z-\zeta)\nu^0(z-\zeta,t)$ (for $Z\in\{w_0,U\}$), for a representative \emph{anti-causal} offset ($\zeta > 0$) where postsynaptic activity precedes presynaptic activation and the temporal overlap between pre- and postsynaptic factors is large.
-Consistent with the preceding analysis, short-term depression makes $C_{\mathrm{pre}}^{Z}$ dominated by stimulus onset.
-Notably, the $U$ factor $C_{pre}^U (t)$ can become negative during sustained stimulation (Fig. \ref{fig:pre-post_factors}): raising $U$ may paradoxically suppress synaptic transmission by accelerating resource depletion, highlighting the distinct sensitivity of release-probability modulation.
-The gradient contribution is therefore controlled primarily by how strongly the onset-weighted presynaptic drive overlaps with $C_{\mathrm{post}}$.

-Under the same weak-coupling approximation, we can display the optimal profiles explicitly in close analogy to \cite{toyoizumi2006Fisher}.
-For $w_0(\zeta)$, we impose a zero-mean (balance) constraint and a fixed variance (synaptic cost), which yields an optimal profile that is proportional to the gradient shape:
+Under the same weak-coupling approximation, we can display the optimal profiles explicitly by close analogy with \cite{toyoizumi2006Fisher}.
+For $w_0(\Delta z)$, we impose a zero-mean (balance) constraint and a fixed variance (synaptic cost), which yields an optimal profile that is proportional to the gradient shape: